rwxayheee/rwxayhee.github.io/_posts/2023-12-17-ADCP-Suite-in-Ubuntu-VM-on-Apple-Silicon.md

 # Intro

-This guide describes the procedure to set up a Linux [virtual machine (VM)](https://en.wikipedia.org/wiki/Virtual_machine) to run various Linux programs in the ADCP suite, now provided in a self-contained [micromamba environment](https://mamba.readthedocs.io/en/latest/user_guide/concepts.html).
-Graphical programs such as AGFRGUI can be used through a desktop of the VM.
-For Mac computers with [Apple Silicon (M1/M2)](https://en.wikipedia.org/wiki/Apple_silicon) that use the [ARM64](https://en.wikipedia.org/wiki/AArch64) architecture, the [Rosetta](https://en.wikipedia.org/wiki/Rosetta_(software)) compatibility layer can be enabled within the ARM64 VM to run the [AMD64 (x86_64)](https://en.wikipedia.org/wiki/X86-64) programs without a full emulation.
+This post is a guide to setting up a [virtual machine (VM)](https://en.wikipedia.org/wiki/Virtual_machine) for various [Linux](https://en.wikipedia.org/wiki/Linux) [x86_64]
+(https://en.wikipedia.org/wiki/X86-64) programs in the ADCP suite, now provided in a self-contained [micromamba environment](https://mamba.readthedocs.io/en/latest/user_guide/concepts.html).

+Following the outlined instructions, a desktop will be installed for the VM.
+Graphical programs such as AGFRGUI can be used through the desktop.
+Furthermore, on Mac computers with [Apple Silicon (M1/M2)](https://en.wikipedia.org/wiki/Apple_silicon) that use the [ARM64](https://en.wikipedia.org/wiki/AArch64) architecture, [Rosetta](https://en.wikipedia.org/wiki/Rosetta_(software)) can be enabled within the ARM64 VM as a compatibility layer to run the AMD64 (x86_64) programs.

 This post is adapted from a previous post on [running the ADFR suite and ADT](https://rwxayheee.github.io/ADFR-Suite-and-ADT-in-Ubuntu-VM-on-Apple-Silicon) in the same setting, with the add-on of configuring an environment containing AMD64 Python packages using ARM64 micromamba, to minimize the amount of emulation for better performance.